andrevieira1203/TrabalhoACII/README.md

 # TrabalhoACII

-Pratical work about the use of deep learning classifiers for urban sound data
+Pratical work about the use of deep learning classifiers for urban sound data.